Notice to Students

 The university’s lost and found area is located at the Business Services and Facilities Office front counter in room P-63 (on the Plaza Level).
 Items can be turned in or retrieved from that office during its normal hours of operation.
 The front counter is open from 10 am to 7 pm, Monday through Friday.
 At all other times, please contact the operator by dialing “0” from a campus phone or 442-7000 from an outside phone for additional information and assistance.
-Students also may check with Law Student Support about lost items.
+Students also may check with Law Student Affairs about lost items.

 Personal Property Insurance

 The Law School does not assume responsibility for loss or damage to personal property belonging to students.
 Students should inspect their own insurance policies to determine any such coverage.